dolph/recipes/one-pot/carne-guisada.md

 - Beef
 - 1 tablespoon canola oil

+Remove the beef and allow to rest for at least 10 minutes.
+When rested, remove the layer of fat, and then cut into 3/4" cubes.

-Remove the beef and set aside.
-Make a medium roux:
+Meanwhile, make a medium roux:

-- 6 tablespoons flour
+- 1/2 cup flour
 - 6 tablespoons butter

 Saute until softened: